moinakdas/Anemometer-Calibration-Unit-Controller/README.md

 | `runConfigurationSet(configSet, holdTime, ...)` | Executes a sequence of yaw, pitch, and velocity configurations. |
 | `zeroMotor_wrapper(...)` | Zeroes all motors (yaw, pitch, gate) using limit switches. |

+## Successful Operation Video Explanation

 ## Future Work

 - Implementation of airflow temperature control via PID control of Peltier Chips.
+- Use a object-oriented approach for cleaner syntax
 - Rewrite this in anything but MATLAB